-On the 11thof July it was announced that South African soldiers will be deployed in Cape Town’s crime-plagued townships.
+On the 11th of July 2019, it was announced that the South African military will be deployed in Cape Town’s crime-plagued townships.
 Starting on the 15th of July, the South African National Defence Force (SANDF) deployed a battalion to support the city’s struggling police force for three months in identified hotspots.

 Normally in South Africa, deploying the army only occurs during the December festive season when crime escalates.
-However, for some this was considered an exceptional case and came much too late.
-JP Smith, the mayoral committee member for safety and security of Cape Town, said in a statement that hundreds of people had died unnecessarily because of the delay in deploying soldiers.
+However, for some, this was considered an exceptional case and came much too late.
+JP Smith, the mayoral committee member for the safety and security of Cape Town, said in a statement that hundreds of people had died unnecessarily because of the delay in deploying soldiers to stem the crime.
 Smith’s party, the Democratic Alliance, had been calling for the deployment for more than a year.
-Albert Fritz, a told the CBC that “many of our most vulnerable residents in the province are living in a war zone.”
+Albert Fritz told the CBC that “many of our most vulnerable residents in the province are living in a war zone.”

 Police Minister Cele said that the soldiers will assist the police in an operation to recover illegal firearms and drugs in what the Defence Ministry is calling Operation Prosper.
 The operation will include cordons, searches, observation, foot and vehicle patrols, and air support.
 Additionally, increased security measures are expected in the coming weeks and months ahead.
 Brigadier-General Mafi Mgobozi said in a statement that many of the troops involved in the operation were previously deployed in peacekeeping missions in Sudan and the Democratic Republic of Congo.

 The SANDF is expected to support police operations in 10 areas, which jointly contribute to 42% of attempted murders in the province.
 Police Minister Bheki Cele said the “intense deployment” would last three months until “we believe that by the time that time comes, we would have normalised the situation and we’ll sustain that through normal policing.”

 ‘We are not losing the war, but the situation is bad’